Super Troopers: 25 years of Starship Troopers

 At last!
 All those spin-offs and sequels in full…

 Roughnecks: Starship Troopers Chronicles (1998-1999): A 36-part CGI animated TV series.
 Paul Verhoeven was executive producer and featuring characters (although not the voices) from the film such as Johnny and Dizzy.
-Ended after being beset with Bugs…er… I mean production problems.
+Ended after being beset with bugs…er… I mean production problems.

 Starship Troopers 2: Hero of the Federation (2004).
 TV film sequel scripted by the original film’s screenwriter Edward Neumeier (who also wrote Robocop).
-Richard Burgi, later of Desperate Housewives stars as Captain V.J Dax.
+Richard Burgi, later of Desperate Housewives, stars as Captain V.J Dax.
 Two-word review: it’s bad.

 Starship Troopers 3: Marauder (2008) Casper Van Dien returns as Rico in this straight to DVD effort directed by Neumeier.
 Perhaps slightly better than Hero of the Federation, but not by much.